aMOPel/godot-grid/docs/Grid.md

 var row_lut: Array
 ```

-groups indices of rows and of columns together for easy access, since they are constant \
+groups indices of rows together for easy access, since they are constant \
 Array of Arrays containing `grid_indices`

 ### col\_lut